libremfg/rhize-docs/content/use-cases/genealogy.md

 _Data from a Rhize query in an Apache Echart.
 Read the [Build frontend](#frontend) section for details._

-## Background: manufacturing entities in Rhize
+## Background: material entities in Rhize

 In ISA-95 terminology, the lineage of each material is expressed through the following entities:
 - **Material lots.** Unique amounts of identifiable material.
 For example, a material lot might be a camshaft in an engine or a package of sugar from a supplier.